 I am also happy with the built-in repeater pin valve in this tank.
 It is because I realized that it is actually the sturdiest pin valve that anyone can find in the field.
 I noticed that it even comes with a recessed valve, which is useful in easily and conveniently connecting it to the unit.

 Constructed out of brass with sturdy brass fittings, I am pretty sure that this tank will last for quite a long time, too.
 You will get to enjoy its reliability and durability regardless of what level of play you are already in.
 It also comes with a durable and lightweight aluminum cylinder capable of withstanding too many activities and abuse.

 It is a solid piece of CO2 tank, which will never let you down once you use it in the field.
 What is even better about it is that it seems to be just at the right size.
-It is also complete with all the features you probably need once you use it in paintball, including the pod belt, pods, barrel condoms, hoppers, mini-hopper, and electric hopper.
+It is also complete with all the features you probably need once you use it in paintball, including the pod belt, pods, barrel condoms, hoppers, mini-hopper, electric hopper, and the best paintball loaders.

 2. Ninja Compressed HPA Paintball Air Tank

 If you are looking for a Ninja paintball tank, then its compressed HPA air tank is definitely for you.
 This Ninja air tank 68/4500 continues to impress the majority of its users as aside from being available at a good size, it also delivers truly excellent and remarkable performance when used in the field.

 I find this tank awesome as it is also constructed out of carbon fiber, which is known for providing the right balance between sturdiness and lightness.
 This is one of the bigger HPA tank sizes, which means that it can supply you with more gas for the money you spent.